 The P0507 code triggers when your engine is idling too fast.
-More often than not, a high idle is the result of an air leak somewhere in your system.
+More often than not, a high idle results from an air leak somewhere in your system.
 Identifying the exact source of the leak can sometimes be a bit tricky, however.

-The drivability issues associated with the P0507 trouble code aren’t serious, but they can be annoying.
+The drivability issues associated with the P0507 trouble code aren’t severe, but they can be annoying.
 You’ll want to repair the air leak as soon as you can once it’s cropped up.
-Read on below to learn more about what causes this problem, and how you can fix it.
+Read on below to learn more about what causes this problem and how you can fix it.

 P0507 Code Definition (Generic): Idle air control system RPM higher than expected